7Ragnarok7/code-review/README.md

 - Your code will be reviewed on basis of First come, First served.
 - Have patience if you are on the bottom of the list.
 - I will be probably reviewing your code twice a week i.e. Saturdays and Sundays.
-So you may wait for some time till you get a reply.
+So you may have to wait for some time till you get a reply.